pucrs-automated-planning/pddl-parser/README.md

 # PDDL Parser [![Actions Status](https://github.com/pucrs-automated-planning/pddl-parser/workflows/build/badge.svg)](https://github.com/pucrs-automated-planning/pddl-parser/actions) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4391071.svg)](https://doi.org/10.5281/zenodo.4391071) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 **Classical Planning in Python**

+PDDL Parser is a simple parser for [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language), described in Python without external dependencies.
+It supports ``:strips``, ``:negative-preconditions`` and ``:typing`` requirements.
+It contains a planner only as an example, being compact and readable for educational purposes.
+New features are outside the scope of this project, which was originally intended as a propositional PDDL parser to avoid the complexity of grounding and the ambiguity of typing descriptions.

 ## Source
 - [action.py](action.py) with an Action class
 - [PDDL.py](PDDL.py) with a PDDL parser